 What Is Gum Disease?

 Also known as periodontal disease, gum disease is caused when bacteria accumulate along the gum line, irritating the soft tissue.
 Over time, the gums pull away from teeth, leaving pockets where bacteria and plaque can become trapped and begin attacking the connective tissue that holds teeth in place.
 Without treatment, patients with advanced periodontitis can experience gum recession, bone loss, and tooth loss.

 While gum disease is easily prevented by sticking to an effective oral hygiene routine, it doesn’t take much for patients to begin showing signs of infection.
 Contact our dentists in Oak Harbor if you notice that your smile is showing any of the following symptoms:

 - Gum discoloration from pink to bright red

 - Tender, bleeding gums when brushing or flossing

 - Teeth appear larger

 - Shifting teeth or tooth loss

 Gum disease is a unique health condition in that it doesn’t just affect the smile.
-Recent studies have suggested that untreated gum disease can influence your overall well being by worsening existing health problems like diabetes, heart disease, and stroke.
-In pregnant women, gingivitis and gum disease have been linked to premature and high risk childbirth.
+Recent studies have suggested that untreated gum disease can influence your overall well-being by worsening existing health problems like diabetes, heart disease, and stroke.
+In pregnant women, gingivitis and gum disease has been linked to premature and high-risk childbirth.